FAIR Appraisal Guide

 When online appraisal is usually sufficient

-Online workflows work well when documentation can represent the item clearly and the intended user accepts a digital evidence packet.
+Online workflows work well when documentation represents the item clearly and the intended user accepts a digital evidence packet.

 • Front, back, detail, signature, label, condition, scale, and measurement photos are available.